yo-404/kiran-foundation/_testis/nainsi.md

 featured_image: /images/pratibha_page/nainsi.png
 ---
-It was a good news for me when I am selected by the owner of Kiran foundation, but it is very great, when I meet mentors, their behaviour as family members.
-Activities and everything include in the foundation also good.
+It was a good news for me when I got selected by Kiran Foundation.
+It was a great experience when I met mentors, they behave like family.
+Their dedication to support students is beyond expectations.